goodrobots/devFrame/README.md

-# DevFrame
+# devFrame
-The Development Frame is an easy to build and maintain multicopter frame.
+The Development Frame, or devFrame, is an easy to build and maintain multicopter frame.

 This is a Work In Progress.